 Dani Weissman is a PhD student in Dr. Kate Tully's Agroecology Lab and a Graduate Research Assistant at the National Socio-Environmental Synthesis Center (SESYNC) in Annapolis, MD.
 Her research addresses the relationship between legacy nutrient release and salt water intrusion in coastal salt marshes.
 She combines a data synthesis approach with field and laboratory studies in order to develop a better picture of water quality trends in this human-altered system and to tease apart the biogeochemical mechanisms of nutrient release.
 The overall goal of her research is to provide relevant information to policy-makers for the revision of best management practices.

-Elizabeth de la Reguera is a masters student in the Agroecology Lab and a Graduate Research Assistant at the National Socio-Environmental Synthesis Center in Annapolis, MD.
+Elizabeth de la Reguera is a masters student in the Agroecology Lab and a Graduate Research Assistant at the National Socio-Environmental Synthesis Center (SESYNC) in Annapolis, MD.
 She is co-advised by both Dr. Kate Tully and Dr. Margaret Palmer.
-She is a 2014 graduate of Dickinson College where she studied Environmental Science and then went on to work as a Research Assistant to Dr. Jim Tang at the Ecosystems Center at the Marine Biological Laboratory in Woods Hole, MA.
+She graduated from Dickinson College where she studied Environmental Science and then went on to work as a Research Assistant to Dr. Jim Tang at the Ecosystems Center at the Marine Biological Laboratory in Woods Hole, MA.
 Elizabeth’s work will focus on saltwater intrusion on the Lower Eastern Shore of Maryland.
 Specifically, the germination, survival and productivity of various crop species as well as how saltwater chemically changes the storage of carbon on agricultural fields.

 Anna Kottkamp is a Masters student in Dr. Kate Tully’s Agroecology Lab and a Graduate Research Assistant with the National Socio-Environmental Synthesis Center (SESYNC).
 Anna is a graduate of the University of Notre Dame where she studied Environmental Science with a minor in International Development Studies.
 Her previous research experience with the Tank Lab at Notre Dame addressed the impacts of cover crops and floodplain restoration on water quality in Indiana.
 Anna is in the Marine, Estuarine, and Environmental Science (MEES) program at the University of Maryland and is co-advised by Dr. Margaret Palmer.
 Her graduate research will focus on the carbon dynamics in soils of geographically isolated wetlands on the Delmarva Peninsula.